-In short, if you know you have a solid understanding and grip on what you’re plan is in the market and you are disciplined enough to execute the plan faithfully, you need to trust in the plan.
-A trade might miss here and there but over the long run, sticking to your trading plan is what is important.
+If you have a solid understanding of your plan in the market and you are disciplined to execute it faithfully, then trust the process.
+You may miss a trade here and there but over the long run, sticking to your trading plan is what is important.
 If you begin to doubt yourself, you will stumble and quickly find yourself lost.

-Even a legend like Roger admits to getting nervous at times.
+Even a mentor, Federer, admits to being nervous at times.
 His method for overcoming these negative emotions is to let go and trust in his talent and preparation.
 The same should apply to you if you find yourself agonizing or anxiously fearing potential market movements.

 Always try to find the positive

-When we watch Roger on the tennis court, we’re only seeing the tip of all of the incredibly grueling work he had put in prior to that moment on television.
-We don’t see the endless hours of balls hit into the net or practice serves missing the box.
+When we watch Federer on the court, we’re only seeing the tip of all of the incredibly grueling work he had put in prior to that moment on television.
+We don’t see the endless hours of balls hit into the net or practice serves to miss the box.

 Try your best

-Finally, Roger tells us to always try our best.
-If we succeed while trying our best, we know we’ve earned something special.
-If we fail while not giving 100% then there is no one to blame for our failure but ourselves.
+Federer stresses to his audience to always try our best.
+If we succeed while trying our best, we will then know we’ve earned something special.

-If you do give 100%, there is never any reason to doubt yourself or fall into a retrospective pity party as to why things didn’t work out.
-There is much pleasure in knowing you tried your best.
+If you do give 100%, there is never any reason to doubt yourself.
+There is much pleasure in knowing that you have tried your best.
 If you fail while doing so, go back to your trading plan and see what needs to be changed or tweaked.
 If you need to learn more, do so.
 Whatever it takes, pick yourself up and give it the best effort you can.